 Note that space and time axes have been left out; they are understood to be there.
 Also note that the arrow on the bottom is supposed to be backwards.
 We do that any time we have an antiparticle.
 Most people like to think of antiparticles as traveling backwards in time, and this is roughly explained by CPT symmetry.

 It is very important that you remember that time is the horizontal axis!
 A lot of people see the drawing above and think of it as two particles coming together at an angle.
-These two particles are in a head-on collision, not hitting at an angle.
+These two particles are in a collision but the angle is not known from this diagram, because only one dimension of space is graphed.